zaqk/seekmc/README.md

 -travis integration
 -improve readability of the main servlet (PostgresConnect.java) by seperating it up into different classes.

+Also if you would like the url for the database contact me directly through email (zachking1218@gmail.com), and then just follow the comment instructions in PostgresConnectTest.java for running unit tests.

 ## Running the application locally